devopstoday11/ansible_gitlab/README.md

 #### Update with Ansible

-To update the Gitlab instance configuration with Ansible, you just have to run the Ansible playbook gitlab.yml with this command :
+To update the Gitlab configuration with Ansible, you just have to run the Ansible playbook gitlab.yml with this command :

 ```bash
 $ ansible-playbook gitlab.yml